spirosara/Assignments/Canon-Gender Wage Gap.md

 Equity, Promotional Opportunity, Job security and Met Expectations are the strongest variables.
 We can conclude that the higher the job satisfaction the lower the job search of these employees.
 The advantage of this is that still a significant fraction of the variables directly influences job satisfaction.

 All in all, it is important to look at behavioral perspectives in designing and implementing policies to efficiently influence labor market outcomes.
 However, it is difficult to reach all the people where the policy is aimed at because they have different values or different personalities.
 It could be that there are other reasons or processes that influence the decisions of labors (employed or unemployed).
 Nonetheless, considering insights from behavioral economics and including such factors one can certainly help to improve policies aimed at labors’ decisions and in turn the outcome of these policies.
 ___
+####*_Appendix_*
 _Figure 1.
 Gender Wage across OECD countries  for the period 2000-2013_

 <img src="https://github.com/spirosara/Assignments/blob/master/Gender%20Wage%20Gap%20across%20OECD%20countries%20for%20the%20period%202000-2013.PNG" width="700" height="300" />